 Support for children's social workers

-Children's social workers across Yorkshire and Humber make a positive difference to the lives of hundreds of children, young people and their families in difficult circumstances everyday.
+Children's social workers across Yorkshire and Humber make a positive change to the lives of hundreds of people everyday.

-Children's Social Work Matters is a programme that aims to attract and support children's social workers and to improve social work practice across the Yorkshire and Humber region.
+Children's Social Work Matters is a programme that aims to attract and support children's social workers.
+It'll improve social work practice across the Yorkshire and Humber region.

-If you're a children's social worker, make sure you register with our local Children's Social Work Matters to stay up to date with social work news, connect with colleagues and get exclusive access to monthly webinars.
+If you're a children's social worker, make sure you register with our local Children's Social Work Matters.
+You'll be able to stay up to date with social work news and connect with colleagues.
+You'll also get access to monthly webinars.